 I want to read all the books.
 ALL THE BOOKS.

-But with limited time (and money), how in the world can I read all of the best-sellers, recommendations by friends and development books to take my career to the next level?
+But with limited time (and money), how in the world can I read all of the bestsellers, recommendations by friends, and career development books?

 Despite news that e-readers such as the Kindle and iPad have decreased physical book usage, research has shown that libraries have accommodated more patrons in the past eight years.

-There are many reasons for this, such as free internet access and programs in the libraries, but the reason I still love my local library is because it is so convenient to read books with new technology.
+There are many reasons for this, such as free internet access and programs in the libraries, but the reason I still love my local library is that it is so convenient to read books for free.
+Whether it is an actual book, an eBook, or an audiobook, the library has adapted to new technology to continue delivering the goods.

 Related: Figure out which book you need to read next based on the skill you want to build!